-Sam Kolitch: I’d like to start off by asking you about a line that essentially bookends your memoir.
-The line is: “I never wished I didn’t have a disability.”
+Sam Kolitch: You essentially bookend your memoir with the line: “I never wished I didn’t have a disability.”
 What does that line mean to you and why is it so important?

 Judy Heumann: Since disability is a normal part of life, it’s not only a part of who I am but it’s really enabled me to become who I am.
 My opportunities to meet other people, to learn to communicate with other people, to identify the personal experiences that we have, and to be able to speak up about change that needs to happen is all something I’ve grown up learning to do.

-SK: On the flip side of that, you write about how Hollywood has peddled a narrative filled with burden and tragedy when it portrays living with a disability.
+SK: You write about how Hollywood has peddled a narrative filled with tragedy when it portrays disabled individuals.
 How does this type of media representation affect your work as a disability rights activist?
-Have you seen a shift in the way the media has portrayed and covered the lives of disabled people?

 JH: You know, it’s very interesting.
 As things begin to change, you feel some degree of acknowledgement.
 But the reality is that the change is so marginal.
 When I watch television, while I am seeing a little more representation happening, it’s still so empty.
 There are a few television programs in which disabled people are starring in, like Speechless, and there are some disabled characters in films, which I think is good.
 It’s just still so limited and I think it is important for children, as well as for adults and seniors, to see ourselves in a positive light more often.